Bybit and Ben Zhou became the target of "Pi thu" attack. |

 Bybit's rating dropped sharply due to Pi's attack.
 Photo: GG Play. |

-“Poor security, hackers stole money, and even mocked Pi, so he got into trouble,” commented GH account.
-“The CEO speaks like a child,” commented another customer.
+“Poor security, hackers stole money, and even mocked Pi, so he got punished,” commented GH account.
+“The CEO speaks like a child,” another customer commented.

-Binance has an average rating of just 1.5 stars, and the decline continues.
+Binance has an average rating of just 1.5 stars and the decline continues.
 Last week, the app on Google Play had a 4.7/5 star rating with over 2.2 million votes.
-In a short period of time, the number of reviews has increased by more than 30%, reaching 2.9 million.
+In a short time, the number of reviews has increased by more than 30% to 2.9 million.
 However, the exchange's reputation has declined.

 Google has now removed negative reviews on the Binance app.
 The average rating has been restored to 4.4/5 stars.

-According to Gummicube , apps will suffer a lot when they receive negative reviews.
-The amount of distribution appearing on browsers and app stores will decrease.
+According to Gummicube , apps suffer a lot when they receive negative reviews.
+Their distribution in browsers and app stores will decrease.
 Conversion rates will also be lower because customers are skeptical about the quality.

 This extreme reaction is not new.
-The Pi mining community is often provoked, with large-scale cyberattacks against parties who disagree with and criticize the project.
+The Pi mining community is often provoked, with large numbers of cyberattacks against parties that disagree with and criticize the project.

 Comment (0)